Academic Support Services

 The mission of Xavier's learning assistance center is threefold: ensuring students with disabilities can freely and actively participate in all facets of university life; providing and coordinating support services to maximize students' educational potential and develop their independence; and increasing the level of awareness among all members of the university community so that students with disabilities are able to perform at a level limited only by their abilities, not their disabilities.

-The office of student success and retention is the primary retention center at Xavier University.
+The Office of Retention and Parent Outreach is the primary retention center at Xavier University.
 The staff offers a unique service as advocates for all undergraduate students.
 By providing an ombudsman who aids students in solving problems, Xavier demonstrates its care and concern for the individual.
-At the office of student success and retention there is an emphasis on the freshman class and their social, personal and academic adjustment to college.
+At the Office of Retention and Parent Outreach there is an emphasis on the freshman class and their social, personal and academic adjustment to college.

 The James A. Glenn Writing Center provides assistance with all aspects of the writing process to all Xavier students, regardless of their level of ability or field of study.
 Undergraduate peer tutors, graduate tutors and the director serve as instructors.
 The center has a library of writing-related references and provides computers and printers for those who need a quiet place to write.